1coderookie/KobraGoNeoInsights/docs/hardware/filament_sensor.md

 ??? info "False Positive Detections"

-    Many users report and complain about false positive detections and therefore paused prints even though there was filament loaded.
+    Some users reported and complained about false positive detections and therefore paused prints even though there was filament loaded.
     This might just be a small problem which probably could easily be fixed by bending the little lever of the switch inside of the sensorbox so that there's more pressure onto the filament, but I personally didn't install my sensor yet and didn't check that.